mtov/engsoftmoderna/en/chapter2.md

-Scrum teams are often described as **cross-functional** or multidisciplinary, implying they should have all necessary specialists for developing the product, thus avoiding dependencies on any external team members.
+Scrum teams are often described as **cross-functional** or multidisciplinary, implying they should have all necessary specialists for developing the product, thus avoiding dependencies on external team members.
 In software projects, this includes specialists such as front-end developers, back-end developers, database specialists, and UI designers.
-These experts are responsible for technical decisions, including defining the programming language, architecture, and frameworks to be used in the project.
+These experts are responsible for the technical decisions during the project, including defining the programming language, architecture, and frameworks to be used in the implementation.
 They are also responsible for estimating the size of the stories proposed by the Product Owner, using units such as story points, similar to what we studied in XP.

-### Key Artifacts and Events
+### Artifacts and Events

 Scrum defines two key artifacts known as the Product Backlog and the Sprint Backlog.
-The key events include sprints and sprint planning, which will be detailed below.
+The key events include sprints and sprint planning, which we will detail below.

 * The **Product Backlog**
   \index{Backlog!Product}
   \index{Scrum!Product Backlog}
-  is composed of a prioritized list of user stories (along with other pertinent work items).
+  is composed of a prioritized list of user stories (along with other relevant work items).
 Much like XP, the Product Owner is responsible for proposing these stories, which are just short descriptions of the features the system should have.
-It's worth noting that the Product Backlog is not static.
+It's also worth noting that the Product Backlog is not static.
 It constantly requires updates to capture changes to requirements and the overall product vision.
 For instance, as the project advances, new feature ideas may come up while some may no longer hold relevance.
-These changes are the responsibility of the Product Owner---a role which has this title precisely for maintaining the Product Backlog.
+These changes are under the responsibility of the Product Owner---a role which has this title precisely for maintaining the Product Backlog.